lindenbaum/isobmff-builder/README.md

 # ISO-14496-12 Base Media File Format Builder

-This project contains a bytestring-builder for the media data container file format defined as part of the MPEG-4 (ISO-14496) family of standards, calles the Iso Base Media File Format, or ISOBMFF.
+This project contains a bytestring-builder for the media data container file format defined as part of the MPEG-4 (ISO-14496) family of standards, called the Iso Base Media File Format, or ISOBMFF.

 It is a container format for both stored and transfered media data.